johnprovazek/stateparks/README.md

 ```
 First find the code associated with the park for which you would like to add landscape photos.
 In the example above this is for the park "Año Nuevo State Park" that has the code "523".
 Prepend the character "l" and append the strings "_1","_2", or "_3" like the example above.
 Make sure the `src` attribute is set to "img/minlandtr.png".
 Replace the links at the `data-photo-link` attribute with links to your landscape photos.

 Lastly, this website has been setup and designed to fit the picture aspect ratios taken from my phone.
 The park sign pictures are taken in a portrait aspect ratio of 3x4.
 The landscape park pictures are in aspect ratio of 4x3.
-The website navbar scaling was scaled according to the my title "John Provazek's State Park Checklist" and would likely need to be altered for a longer or shorter title.
+If you have pictures with different aspect ratios you may need to modify this projects code to work with your photos.
+The website navbar scaling was scaled according to the title "John Provazek's State Park Checklist".
+The website scaling might need to be altered for a longer or shorter title.

 ## Credits